A Hands-On Guide to Mobile-First Responsive Design

 Our procedure follows these steps:

 1. Content Inventory — This is a spreadsheet or equivalent document containing all the elements you want to include.
+Learn more about doing an inventory of content.

 2. Visual Hierarchy — Prioritize the elements in the content inventory and determine how to display the most important elements prominently.
+Learn more about visual hierarchy.

-6. Think “app” — Mobile users are accustomed to motion and a modicum of control in their experience.
+6. Think “app” — Mobile users are accustomed to the motion and a modicum of control in their experience.
 Think about off-canvas navigation, expandible widgets, AJAX calls, or other elements on the screen with which users can interact without refreshing the page.

 7. Avoid large graphics — Landscape photos and complex graphics don’t display well when your screen is only a few inches across.
 Cater to mobile users with images that are readable on handheld screens.